A WorkSafe Service

 What is a DER and do I need one?

-A DER (Designated Employer Representative) is the person in your company responsible for managing drug testing and receiving results.
-Every employer running a testing program should have one.
+A DER (Designated Employer Representative) is responsible for receiving results, making testing decisions, and managing the program.
+Every employer running a testing program should have a DER.

 Testing Types